-The SSM comprises the ECB and the national competent authorities (NCAs) of the participating countries.
+The SSM comprises the ECB and the NCAs of the participating countries.
 The ECB oversees European banking supervision by:

-- establishing a common approach to day-to-day supervision; - ensuring the consistent application of regulations and supervisory policies.
+- establishing a common approach to day-to-day supervision; - taking harmonised supervisory actions and corrective measures; - ensuring the consistent application of regulations and supervisory policies.